 Dr.med.vet., M.V.Sc., Ph.D., DACT

-Ina Dobrinski is Professor of Reproductive Biology and Department Head in Comparative Biology & Experimental Medicine in the Faculty of Veterinary Medicine at the University of Calgary.
+Dr. Dobrinski is the Head of the Department of Comparative Biology and Experimental Medicine.
 She joined the University of Calgary in 2008 after 11 years at the University of Pennsylvania, School of Veterinary Medicine, where she was a Professor of Reproduction, the Director of the Center for Animal Transgenesis and Germ Cell Research, and the Marion Dilley and Robert George Jones Chair in Reproduction.
-Dr. Dobrinski’s group studies the biology of male germ line stem cells in non-rodent models, including primate, porcine and small ruminant models.
-Dr. Dobrinski has strong interests in using germ line modification as an approach to generating transgenic non-ro